H\"{o}lder Continuous Solutions Of Boussinesq Equation with compact support: Introduction

 \begin{Remark} In our theorem \ref{t:main 1}, if $\theta=0$, then it is the H\"{o}lder continuous Euler flow with compact support and have been constructed by P.Isett and Sung-jin Oh in \cite{ISOH2}.
 In fact, they construct H$\ddot{o}$lder continuous Euler flow with H$\ddot{o}$lder exponent $\frac{1}{5}-\varepsilon$.
-Moreover, if we take $a(t,x)=10\varepsilon$ in $Q_r$ and $N$ sufficiently large, we must have $\theta\neq0.$ \end{Remark}
+Moreover, we can construct weak solution such that $\theta\neq0.$ \end{Remark}